Geographical indications for agricultural products and foodstuffs explained

 Background

-Geographical indications (GIs) identify products that have qualities, characteristics or reputation linked to their place of origin.
-GIs are a form of intellectual property right that protect producers against the bad faith or fraudulent use of these names by third parties.
+Geographical indications (GIs) identify food, wine, and spirit drinks that have qualities, characteristics, or reputation linked to their place of origin.
+GIs are a form of intellectual property right that protects producers against the bad faith or fraudulent use of these names by third parties.

-The EU legal framework – Regulation (EU) No 1151/2012 on quality schemes for agricultural products and foodstuffs – allows registration of different types of product name for agricultural products, according to the relationship between product and place of origin.
+The European Union (EU) allows registration of different types of product name for agricultural products according to the relationship between the product and place of origin, as well as traditional knowledge concerning production.

 Registered names are protected against: